rayford295/urban_tree_shade_analysis/README.md

 Manuscript submitted to the journal, describing the methods and values of the output, and the spatiotemporal raster stack we will deploy to further our work, for example, highlighting areas that could be better colored and their ownership status, as well as these candidate sites Whether you currently have a permeable or impermeable surface.
 These metrics will also be incorporated into the Canopy Scorecard of the Bezos Earth Fund’s work over the next year.

+la_sunset_and_sunrise_time.ipynb：
+is a notebook-based python file whose function is to call the API to query and output the sunrise and sunset times at a certain point.
+This file is to query the time from sunrise to sunset every day in Los Angeles in 2023, and divides it every ten minutes; at the same time, we only take integer times here, for example, 6:54 in the morning will become 7:00, in the morning 6:48 will become 6:50.
+The same time at night is similar, 6:04 pm will become 6:00 pm.

+auto_sun_shadowfrequency.ipynb：
+completes the entire automation process.
+You only need to modify the name of the input file to automatically read the sunrise and sunset files.

 Session 1, sunrise and sunset times
+This section discusses all things related to sunrise and sunset times.

 Sunrise_Sunset_2023_LA：
 A file containing the sunrise and sunset time points for Los Angeles throughout the year 2023.
 The same times are processed into integers.